protolux-electronics/name_badge/README.md

 > will not work.
 > ```
 >
-> This is an unfortunate side effect with using NIFs of different architectures
-> in the Nerves build.
-To fix the error, run:
+> To fix the error, run:
 >
 > ```sh
 > mix deps.clean dither